Dawei Port Project: Initial plan and project suspension

-Burma initially granted Italian-Thai Development PCL (ITD) a 75-year concession in 2008 to construct the project, and attract investment, as a part of the first memorandum of understanding.
+Myanmar initially granted Italian-Thai Development PCL (ITD) a 75-year concession in 2008 to construct the project, and attract investment, as a part of the first memorandum of understanding.
 The investment required to develop the zone at the time was estimated to total US$8.6 billion, and require 1,000 laborers.
-Progress slowed due to a lack of funds, but the Thai and Burmese government opted to continue construction despite this.
+Progress slowed due to a lack of funds, but the Myanmar and Thai government opted to continue construction despite this.
 In 2012, Max Burma Conglomerate confirmed that it would pull out, giving up its 25% stake in the project.
 In 2013, after failing to attract enough investment, and failing to commit to a power source, ITD was stripped of its position as the sole leader of development in the zone.
-The Thai and Burmese governments temporarily seized responsibility from ITD, in an attempt to rescue the floundering project.
+The Myanmar and Thai governments temporarily seized responsibility from ITD, in an attempt to rescue the floundering project.
 Han Sein, the Chairman of the Dawei Special Economic Zone Management Committee told reporters, "In this economic zone, there needs to be a lot of investors."
 The ITD was then required to halt activities so that the three international auditing companies Ernst & Young, PricewaterhouseCoopers, and Deloitte could check to see if the project was being built to international standards.
 Up until the suspension of construction in 2013, the ITD had spent US$189 million on the project.

-Following this suspension and Max Burma Conglomerate's pullout, the Burmese and Thai governments both took 50% stakes in the project, and looked to attract international investors.
-Thailand and Burma proposed involving Japan as a third-party investor, but the Japanese government declined to invest in the project.
+Following this suspension and Max Burma Conglomerate's pullout, the Myanmar and Thai governments both took 50% stakes in the project, and looked to attract international investors.
+Myanmar and Thailand proposed involving Japan as a third-party investor, but the Japanese government declined to invest in the project.
 Despite consistent pressure from the Thai government, significant funding from Japanese investors did not occur.
 In 2013, Thailand's Office of Transport and Traffic Policy and Planning conducted a new feasibility study of the zone's infrastructure, as Japan had disagreed with the plan made by Italy-Thai group.
 Thai banks committed US$4 billion following these issues, in an attempt to keep the project moving.

 Resumption

 The initial resumption of construction was set for 15 May 2014, but was delayed as both governments looked for investors.
 Additionally, they created a new plan, which involved two phases of construction, the initial phase, and the full-fledged phase.
 The new plan also stipulated that the zone would cover 196 square kilometers, instead of 204.5 square kilometers.
 Many experts thought that the Dawei Special Economic Zone was doomed to failure.
-The Economic Affairs Officer at The United Nations Economic and Social Commission for Asia and the Pacific said that Kalargote Island looked like a more promising, and more feasible opportunity, noting that a logistically-sound deep sea port should be the singular focus of Burma's next step forward in their industrialization.
-In 2014, the Thai and Burmese governments officially announced that they planned to revive the project, which had been dormant for the past two years.
+The Economic Affairs Officer at The United Nations Economic and Social Commission for Asia and the Pacific said that Kalargote Island looked like a more promising, and more feasible opportunity, noting that a logistically-sound deep sea port should be the singular focus of Myanmar's next step forward in their industrialization.
+In 2014, the Myanmar and Thai governments officially announced that they planned to revive the project, which had been dormant for the past two years.
 They plan to utilize ITD once again, while bringing in the help of Rojana Industrial Park PLC.